bbbaltyk/DoctorAppointmentAssistant/README.md

 Install dependencies:

--You can install the required dependencies by running:
+You can install the required dependencies by running:

  pip install -r requirements.txt

 Running the Application

 Clone the repository: